Concentration and attention problems are very common secondary effects of brain injury.

 - Eat a healthy brain injury diet.
 Try to also incorporate important vitamins for brain injury, which will also make you focus better.

 - Get enough sleep.
 Sleep repairs brain cells and helps the brain recharge so it can focus throughout the day.
-If you have trouble getting to sleep, talk to a sleep specialist.
+If you have trouble falling or staying asleep, consult with a sleep specialist.

 - Stay hydrated.
 If your brain doesn’t get enough water, it won’t function efficiently, which will cause attention problems.
 Try to drink at least 64 oz per day.